plone/training/docs/theming/theme_scratch.md

 # Create a Theme from scratch

-We’re going to create a theme for Plone 6 Classic UI that is built from scratch.
-There are no dependencies except Bootstrap.

-This package will allow you to change and extend the look of Plone to your needs.
+We’re going to create a theme for **Plone 6 Classic UI** that is built from scratch.
+There are no dependencies except Bootstrap itself.
+This approach will allow you to change and extend the look and feeol of Plone to your needs.
 You will develop on the filesystem.
 You can add your package to any code repository e.g. GitHub and re-use it on different Plone sites.

 **Use Case**
+- Minimalistic theming approach for Plone Classic UI
+- There is no separation between frontend and logged in aka *backend*
+- Suitable when you use Plone for modern websites or applications with custom UI
-- Your own theme package
+- You'll create our own theme package
-- You'll create a theme for Plone Classic UI
+- You'll create a theme for Plone 6 Classic UI
 - You'll use Bootstrap as basis
 - You'll compile your own CSS